Informatics Scientists and Software Developers

-Min received her Ph.D. in computational chemistry at the University of North Carolina at Chapel Hill.
-She also holds a B.S. in pharmaceutical sciences from the Peking University School of Pharmacy in China.
+Min received her Ph.D. in computational chemistry at The University of North Carolina at Chapel Hill, and her B.S. in pharmaceutical sciences from the Peking University School of Pharmacy (China).
 She has diverse expertise in database mining, high-throughput virtual screening, lead identification and optimization using both small molecule–based and protein structure–based computational approaches.
 Staff profile

 Hongmao Sun, Ph.D.

 Hongmao received his Ph.D. in computational and medicinal chemistry at Clark University and the University of Massachusetts Medical School.
-He also received a Ph.D. in physics at the University of Science and Technology of China (USTC) and a B.S. in chemistry from USTC.
-He received postdoctoral training in the laboratory of Garland Marshall, Ph.D., at the Washington University School of Medicine in St. Louis.
-He has 10 years of industry experience on rational drug design with Hoffmann-La Roche.
-Before joining NCATS in 2011, he worked for the U.S. Department of Defense’s Biotechnology High Performance Computing Software Applications Institute for one year.
+He also received a Ph.D. in physics and a B.S. in chemistry from the University of Science and Technology of China.
+He received postdoctoral training in the laboratory of Garland Marshall, Ph.D., at the Washington University in St. Louis School of Medicine.
+He has 10 years of industry experience in rational drug design with Hoffmann-La Roche.
+Before joining NCATS in 2011, he worked for the Department of Defense’s Biotechnology High Performance Computing Software Applications Institute for one year.
 Hongmao published a monograph, A Practical Guide to Rational Drug Design, with Elsevier in 2015.
 Staff profile

 Yuhong Wang, M.S.

-Yuhong holds a Master’s degree in bioorganic chemistry from Shanghai Institute of Organic Chemistry, China, which he received in 1987.
-He develops both algorithms and software for high-throughput data analysis and drug design.
-His current research focuses on new computational algorithms for structural modeling and drug design, using both traditional and ML algorithms.
+Yuhong holds a master’s degree in bioorganic chemistry from Shanghai Institute of Organic Chemistry (China), which he received in 1987.
+He develops algorithms and software for high-throughput data analysis and drug design.
+His current research focuses on new computational algorithms for structural modeling and drug design, using both traditional and machine learning algorithms.
 Staff profile

 Gergely Zahoránszky-Kőhalmi, Ph.D.

-Gergely’s research in the ASPIRE program at NCATS focuses on chemistry automation and the design and synthesis of novel bioactive molecules.
-He developed reaction informatics methods using AI/ML technologies involving network theory, machine learning and deep learning.
+Gergely’s research in the A Specialized Platform for Innovative Research Exploration (ASPIRE) program at NCATS focuses on chemistry automation and the design and synthesis of novel bioactive molecules.
+He developed reaction informatics methods using artificial intelligence and machine learning technologies involving network theory, machine learning and deep learning.
 He also is responsible for coordinating informatics research and development projects in ASPIRE.
-Before joining NCATS, he was a development engineer at Sanofi and a synthesis leader chemist at AMRI, Inc. He received his Ph.D. in the field of biomedical sciences at the University of New Mexico School of Medicine, where he was also a visiting Fulbright Scholar in 2010–2011.
+Before joining NCATS, he was a development engineer at Sanofi and a synthesis leader chemist at AMRI, Inc. He received his Ph.D. in the field of biomedical sciences at The University of New Mexico School of Medicine, where he was also a visiting Fulbright Scholar in 2010–2011.
 Staff profile

 Alexey Zakharov, Ph.D., M.D.

-Alexey graduated with a Master’s degree in biochemistry from the Russian State Medical University, Moscow, Russia, in 2005.
+Alexey graduated with a master’s degree in biochemistry from the Russian State Medical University (Moscow) in 2005.
 He received his doctorate in bioinformatics from the Institute of Biomedical Chemistry of the Russian Academy of Medical Sciences in 2008.
-Alexey’s group’s research is based on the strong overlap between different scientific fields, including bioinformatics, cheminformatics, biochemistry, computational chemistry and toxicology, statistics, and AI/ML.
+Alexey’s group’s research is based on the strong overlap between different scientific fields, including bioinformatics, cheminformatics, biochemistry, computational chemistry and toxicology, statistics, and artificial intelligence and machine learning.
 Staff profile

 Qian Zhu, Ph.D.

-Qian joined the NCATS informatics group in 2018 and currently works on the Genetic and Rare Diseases Information Center (GARD) in supporting the development of GARD 2.0.
-She also manages activities conducted by multiple clinical data groups and coordinates their effort through the Biomedical Data Translator consortium and designs and develops AI-based retrosynthesis applications to support automated synthesis for ASPIRE projects.
-Before joining NCATS, Qian, was a faculty member in the Department of Informatics Systems at the University of Maryland, Baltimore County and a senior research scientist II in the Division of Public Health at Social & Scientific Systems, Inc., where she directed AI and natural language processing–based automated placenta data curation for the Placenta Atlas Tool, which was funded by the Eunice Kennedy Shriver National Institute for Child and Human Development.
-She earned her Ph.D. in cheminformatics from the Shanghai Institute of Organic Chemistry, Chinese Academy of Sciences, in China.
-She was a research associate at Indiana University, working with scientists from the Eli Lilly and Company to develop computational programs for drug discovery.
+Qian joined NCATS’ informatics group in 2018 and currently works on the Genetic and Rare Diseases (GARD) Information Center supporting the development of GARD 2.0.
+She also manages activities conducted by multiple clinical data groups and coordinates their efforts through the Biomedical Data Translator consortium and designs and develops artificial intelligence (AI)–based retrosynthesis applications to support automated synthesis for A Specialized Platform for Innovative Research Exploration (ASPIRE) projects.
+Prior to joining NCATS, Qian was a faculty member in the Department of Informatics Systems at the University of Maryland, Baltimore County and a senior research scientist II in the Division of Public Health at Social & Scientific Systems, Inc., where she directed AI and natural language processing–based automated placenta data curation for the Placenta Atlas Tool, which was funded by the Eunice Kennedy Shriver National Institute for Child and Human Development.
+She earned her Ph.D. in cheminformatics from the Shanghai Institute of Organic Chemistry, Chinese Academy of Sciences (China).
+She was a research associate at Indiana University, working with scientists from Eli Lilly and Company to develop computational programs for drug discovery.
 Working under the supervision of Christopher G. Chute, M.D., Dr.P.H., FACMI, she was trained as a professional biomedical informatician at the Mayo Clinic, working with a large volume of patient data.

 Ruby Geng, M.S.

-Ruby works in the informatics group with NCATS working on the collaborative CURE ID project with the U.S. Food and Drug Administration.
+Ruby works with NCATS in the Division of Preclinical Innovation’s informatics group on the collaborative CURE ID project with the U.S. Food and Drug Administration.
 Ruby holds an M.S. in computer science from the Xian Institute of Technology University.